rjones222/dotfiles/README.md

 # dotfiles

 My Bash, Vim, Git, and other dotfiles.
-My Vim config starts with [spf13](https://github.com/spf13/spf13-vim) and adds/removes a bunch of stuff.
-I use the Solarized theme in iTerm, Vim, and vim-airline.
+Recently re-done to remove bash-it, bash-installer-framework, spf13-vim.
+Much faster now!
+I use the Solarized color scheme in iTerm, Vim, promptline, tmuxline, and vim-airline.
 I've commented all config files and install scripts indicating *why* I'm doing what I'm doing.
 Check the tasks directory to see what each install task does.

 # Directions

 1. [install XCode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) and ensure you run it at least once
 2. Ensure git is installed with `which git`
-3. ```git clone https://github.com/mikedfunk/dotfiles.git ~/.dotfiles --recursive && ~/.dotfiles/install.sh -r```
+3. Install dotfiles: ```git clone https://github.com/mikedfunk/dotfiles.git ~/.dotfiles --recursive && ~/.dotfiles/install.sh -r```

-Or just bash-it, plugins, aliases, etc: ```git clone https://github.com/mikedfunk/dotfiles.git ~/.dotfiles --recursive && ~/.dotfiles/install.sh -t bashit```
+Or pick an install script in the `install` directory and run them one at a time.

 # Other stuff to install: